drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 ---------------

 - Project name: name of the project.
-- Description: a sort description of the project.
+- Description: a short description of the project.
 - User: name of the user.
 - Creation date: creation date of the project.
 - Version: Drain version.